 As you might expect for someone who has established one of the leading firms in this sector, Northcott is quick to point out which type of business intelligence tools can make the biggest difference to day-to-day operations.
 Ultimately the focus should be on those that can improve effectiveness and reveal where cost savings can be made without negatively impacting on performance.

 “Having labour efficiency statistics can be truly game-changing, particularly for retail and hospitality businesses.
 Being able to compare staff costs with revenue gives you the power to adjust resourcing and keep a tight rein on your budget,” explains Northcott.
 “Also having this data over a long period helps you identify trends in your business and allows you to see when you need to allocate resources or pull back, or implement strategies to increase revenue.”

 All of which proves one fundamental point.
 At the end of the 21st Century’s second decade businesses are blessed with the opportunity to conduct in-depth analyses and audits of the way they function, but those at the top need to grasp how those opportunities can be fully exploited.
-Without taking these steps they are destined to lose out on the benefits – financial and otherwise – such technologies can offer.
+Without taking these steps they are destined to lose out on the benefits – financial and otherwise – technologies like workforce management software (WMS) can offer.